 Lightning outlast Bruins in brawl-filled contest

-Andrei Vasilevskiy held on with 35 saves throughout a tumultuous night as the Tampa Bay Lightning beat the host Boston Bruins 5-3 Saturday.
+Andrei Vasilevskiy held on with 35 saves throughout a tumultuous night as the Tampa Bay Lightning beat the host Boston Bruins, 5-3, on Saturday.
 Anthony Cirelli and Mikhail Sergachev scored short-handed, and Cedric Paquette and Alex Killorn also tallied as the Lightning won for just the third time in their last eight games.
 Nikita Kucherov added an empty-netter.

 But it was the Lightning who scored seven seconds in when Cirelli got the puck off the faceoff and went top shelf to finish off a breakaway at 5:08.
 Sergachev then struck on a feed from Yanni Gourde from behind the net for a 2-0 lead at 6:10.
 Boston continued to go after Goodrow, culminating in a fight between him and Chris Wagner at 10:45.
 Play calmed, and the Lightning took a 3-0 lead when Paquette was left alone in front of the net at 6:50 of the second.